aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 Before we actually build anything, we need to talk about the shape of our application state. **This is an important first step!** Don't ever skip it.
 For now, we just want to be able to render all of our pokemon.
-This means we'll probably want a `pokemon` slice of state that returns a collection of pokémon objects.
+This means we'll probably want a `pokemon` slice of state that returns a collection of pokemon objects.